Genocide of Serbs in the Independent State of Croatia: Historical negationism

+In October 2025, a roundtable was organized in the Croatian Parliament by right-wing parties Croatian Sovereignists and DOMiNO, featuring speakers who questioned established facts about the Jasenovac concentration camp, including the number of victims and the nature of the camp.
+Participants presented claims minimizing or denying mass killings, which were criticized by political opponents and survivors as historical revisionism and misinformation.
+The Croatian Parliament (Sabor) subsequently removed from its official website and YouTube channel the video of the roundtable.
+In response, left-wing representatives Dalija Orešković and Anka Mrak Taritaš organized another roundtable named Ustaštvo nema ‘ali’” (“There’s no ‘but’ with Ustaše”) which featured experts such as historian Hrvoje Klasić and political scientist Dražen Lalić.

+According to a 2026 report by Croatian weekly Nacional, a public call for the director of the Jasenovac Memorial Site failed to attract qualified candidates.
+The applicants included Igor Vukić, associated with historical revisionism, and this was interpreted as an attempt by far-right politicians to destroy the institution.
+The report states that several historians and representatives of victim communities attribute the lack of interest among qualified professionals to political and social pressures, including what they describe as the Croatian government’s reluctance to explicitly recognize the genocide of Serbs committed by the Ustaše regime in the Independent State of Croatia.
+Interviewed experts expressed concern that such conditions discourage scholars from applying for leadership positions and negatively affect the institution’s work.
+The article further reports that research and exhibition activities at the memorial site have been reduced, raising concerns about its long-term functioning.

 Destruction of memorials

 After Croatia gained independence, about 3,000 monuments dedicated to the anti-fascist resistance and the victims of fascism were destroyed.
 According to Croatian World War II veterans' association, these destructions were not spontaneous, but a planned activity carried out by the ruling party, the state and the church.
 The status of the Jasenovac Memorial Site was downgraded to the nature park, and parliament cut its funding.
 In September 1991, Croatian forces entered the memorial site and vandalized the museum building, while exhibitions and documentation were destroyed, damaged and looted.
 In 1992, FR Yugoslavia sent a formal protest to the United Nations and UNESCO, warning of the devastation of the memorial complex.
 The European Community Monitor Mission visited the memorial center and confirmed the damage.